NxtVithor/FNF-BedrockEngine/README.md

 * B   80% Accuracy.
 * C   70% Accuracy.
 * D   40% Accuracy or below.

+If you do not want engine to use letters, toggle them in Visuals and UI menu.

 Extra Grades
 * PFC - Full Combo with Only Marvelouses (Sicks if Marvelouses are disabled)